History of Nexus Poets

 Over the years, the open mic developed into a significant poetry community, encouraging both regulars and newcomers to read.

 Featured Poets have included accomplished local poets of all ages and styles: students from Craven Early College High School; Earl Mills, author of the book From Illiterate to Poet; the Watkins sisters, twins from Kinston who incorporate song into their recitations; and the late Tom Blow, who read his work at the coffeehouse well into his 90s.

-And Nexus Poets also has welcomed a number of well-established poets such as Peter Makuck, Amber Flora Thomas, Luke Whisnant, and Gabrielle Brant Freeman, as well as two of North Carolina’s Poet Laureates, Shelby Stephenson and Jaki Shelton Green.
+Nexus Poets has also welcomed a number of well established poets such as Peter Makuck, Amber Flora Thomas, Luke Whisnant, and Gabrielle Brant Freeman, as well as two of North Carolina’s Poet Laureates, Shelby Stephenson and Jaki Shelton Green.

-For the first several years an ad hoc committee coordinated the monthly events with no formal organization, but in 2018 the group decided to formally organize as a community not-for-profit group governed by a board and officers.
-Suzannah, the board’s vice-president, designed the Nexus Poets website and enhanced Alan’s original logo in 2019.
+For the first several years an ad hoc committee coordinated the monthly events with no formal organization.
+In 2018 the group decided to formally organize as a community not-for-profit group governed by a board and officers.
+Suzannah L. Cockerille (“Coco”), former Nexus Poets vice-president, designed the Nexus Poets website and enhanced Alan’s original logo in 2019.

 After the Trent River Coffee Company closed, the group wandered about town for a few months before finding a new home at the Harrison Center on Middle Street in downtown New Bern.
-In keeping with the group’s early mission to pay Ed, the owner of the coffeehouse where it all started, we still “pass the hat” during our brief intermission each month in order to pay for our space.
+(In keeping with the group’s early mission to pay Ed, the owner of the coffeehouse where it all started, we continued to “pass the hat” in order to support the venue.